IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.EntityFrameworkCore/README.md

 > [!NOTE]
 >
-> We are currently in the process of refining this feature.
-The first iteration does not automatically provide you with Unit of work or transactional assistance for queries done against DbContexts that are **NOT** `ApplicationDbContext`.
-> Should you have any questions or suggestions around this feel free to contact us at [Intent Architect Support](mailto:support@intentarchitect.com).
+> For this release, the unit of work pattern still only applies to the main `ApplicationDbContext`, for the additional `DbContext`s the `SaveChanges` methods will need to be called manually.
+Should you have a project which requires the unit of work pattern to apply to additional `DbContext`s, please each out to us at [Intent Architect Support](https://github.com/IntentArchitect/Support).

 ## Code Generation Artifacts (Templates, Factory Extensions)